pmazaitis/electronic-schematic-stencils/README.md

-# Composible Stencils for Electronic Schematic Diagrams
+# Composable Stencils for Electronic Schematic Diagrams

 This stencil set includes labeled components in the following categories: